Procrastination - Why Do We Procrastinate and 3 Ways to Stop Doing It

 Now, imagine yourself using all your strengths and positive traits to push you beyond procrastination and imagine how good you will feel accomplishing the goal.

-Discover your own potential by making a list of all the achievements you have had in your life.
+Discover your own potential by making a list of all the achievements you've had in your life.

 It can be the day you got your learner's/drivers license.